History of Seville

 The Origins of the City

-To this date, the origins of Seville not entirely certain, although much like many cities, it has its legends.
+To this date, the origins of Seville are not entirely certain, although much like many cities, it has its legends.
 Some say that its origins are connected to the Tartessian culture, although the most accepted theory is that it was founded by Hercules, who then granted it to his son, Hispano, which led to it having the name 'Hispalis'.

 According to the most credible version, the city was founded by the Tartessos community who lived in the Guadalquivir valley, and later it was populated by the Phoenicians, Greeks and Carthaginians.